 Program Type:Art Lecture

-When using a PC, you will need to download the software before the program begins.
+When using a PC for a virtual program, you will need to download Zoom software before the program begins.
 When using a mobile device, please download the Zoom app on your device and create your own Zoom account for easiest convenience.

 We thank you in advance for your courtesy.